Apple: "Where is?" confirms upcoming Macs

 Rumors have been circulating for weeks that Apple could soon be introducing new Macs.
 This claim is now supported by a find in a configuration file of the "Where is?" network.

-Presentation of the Mac Pro probably the most likely
+Presentation of the Mac Pro most likely

 The configuration file discovered by developer Nicolás Álvarez notes all Macs that don't send a Find My notification when left behind.
 Since only stationary Macs logically do not support this feature, only such are noted there.